ministryofjustice/opg-digideps/docs/TESTING.md

 ## How to run the tests

-In order to run api tests locally, create a .env file in the root of the repo and add the test key found in AWS secrets manager under the Digideps developer account, e.g.
+In order to run integration???also for api tests locally, create a .env file in the root of the repo and add the test key found in AWS secrets manager under the Digideps developer account, e.g.

 ```shell script
 # .env